How to Set Up a Data Catalog for Snowflake in 2025: A Complete Guide

 Step 4: Assign relevant permissions to the role #

-There are two ways you can go about assigning permissions to the data_catalog_role
+There are two ways you can assign permissions to the data_catalog_role

 .
 Your choice should be based on the capabilities of your data catalog.
 Identify if you only want to: